Lassie's Rescue Rangers

 Regular Characters:

-Leader of the Rescue Rangers; either he or his wife fly Rescue 1, their helicopter
+• Ben Turner (voice of Ted Knight) is the leader of the Rescue Rangers; either he or his wife fly Rescue 1, their helicopter

-Married to Ben and mother of Jackie, Susan, and Little Ben; she is a doctor and also regularly flies Rescue 1
+• Laura Turner (voice of Jane Webb), married to Ben and mother of Jackie, Susan, and Little Ben; she is a doctor and also regularly flies Rescue 1

 • Jackie Turner (voice of Keith Sutherland), eldest of the Turner children